LLM Targeted Underperformance Disproportionately Impacts Vulnerable Users: Methods

-We create a set of short user bios with the specified trait(s) and evaluate three LLMs (GPT-4, Claude Opus, and Llama 3-8B) across two multiple choice datasets: TruthfulQA (817 questions) and SciQ (1000 questions).
-We adopt a mix of LLM-generated and real human-written bios; the latter are more natural and interesting to consider, however, we use generated bios because it is difficult to find real human bios that really target the various traits and required experiment specifications.
+We adopt a mix of LLM-generated and real human-written bios.
+While the latter are more natural and interesting to consider, we use LLM-generated bios because it is difficult to find real human bios that target the various traits and required experiment specifications in a controlled manner.
 Of the generated bios, one is adapted from \cite{perez_discovering_2022}, namely, the highly educated native speaker.
 We generate the rest in a similar style and structure to perform experiments along the education and English proficiency dimensions.
-To compare different origin countries for highly educated users, we adapt and fully anonymize bios of PhD students existing online.
-Further details, exact prompts, and example bios are in Appendix~\ref{appendix:bios}.